 In recent years, antibodies have emerged as a treatment for cancer.
 Antibodies are proteins generated by the immune system.
 When the body recognizes viruses, bacteria, foreign cells or other foreign substances, its immune system will generally produce antibodies which attach to such foreign substances and mark them for removal by the immune system.
 Individual antibodies are highly specific for a particular antigen or marker.
 Since many cancer cells have antigens on their surface that are either not found, or found in lower amounts, on the surface of most healthy tissue cells, an antibody with the appropriate specificity for those antigens may possibly be used as a treatment for that cancer.
-In order to generate numerous antibodies for commercial use as therapeutics, researchers have developed methods for cloning the cells that produce specific antibodies.
+In order to generate numerous antibodies for cloning the cells that produce specific antibodies.
 The resulting antibodies, referred to as monoclonal antibodies, or MAbs, can potentially be used as therapeutic products.